HomelessPhD/AsAbove_SoBelow/README.md

 "THEMOONGODWENTTOMEETTHESUNGODITTHEMOONMODSDOMAITYOUSEETHECROSESTTHEOGAMEWASADOUT2MOTTHSATD1B4KMAPARTANDTHEPAIMEOEARNIGISSUMISMEYTHOUGHOTCEUOLLOWEDDYAUAMOUSKINMNOWWEAEBOTHPAWTSINAUROGENMELEEYOURLFITDTHESITEWHEAETHEMOONGODWENTANNHINTTHEKITGSISACONENAME"
 ```

+There are some words in this string and yet a large part of the string not forming an English word.
+It could be either some cypher or not a word (link to the site for example in base64 encoding).

 ## P.S.

 Thank you for spending time on my notes, i hope it was not totally useless and you've found something interesting.